loudwhisperer/sturdy-table/README.md

 ## Description

+Always wanted to schedule a game but your friends can never find the time?
+Send them an invite from 'The Table'!
 Users are able to create, join, share, and invite other users to events they create related to a game of their choosing!
 This makes setting up a game night with friends or even users that you don't know a seamless experience.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

-## Table of Contents (Optional)
+## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)